aricaldeira/pyspread/pyspread/share/doc/manual/basic_concepts.md

 In order to enter a new line in one cell, press `<Shift> + <Enter>`.
 Only pressing `<Enter>` accepts the entered code and switches to the next cell.

+While editing cell code in the entry line (not in a cell editor), pressing `<Insert>` switches the grid to selection mode, which is indicated by an icon in the statusbar.
+In selection mode, you may select cells in the grid, for which a relative reference is generated in the entry line.
+Pressing `<Meta>` while clicking instead results in absolute reference.
+You can exit seelction mode by selecting the entry line, by focusing the entry line and pressing `<Insert>` again or by presing `<Escape>` while inside the grid.
+Note that you cannot edit cell code in cell editors while in selection mode.

 ### Example

 Let us enter an expression into the top left cell in table 0: